James Hansen: Career

 After graduate school, Hansen continued his work with radiative transfer models, attempting to understand the Venusian atmosphere.
 He later applied and refined these models to understand the Earth's atmosphere, and in particular, the effects that aerosols and trace gases have on Earth's climate.
 His development and use of global climate models has contributed to the further understanding of the Earth's climate.
 In 2009, his first book, Storms of My Grandchildren, was published.
 In 2012, he presented the TED Talk "Why I must speak out about climate change".

-From 1981 to 2013, Hansen was the director of the NASA Goddard Institute for Space Studies in New York City, a part of the Goddard Space Flight Center.
+From 1981 to 2013, Hansen served as director of the NASA Goddard Institute for Space Studies (GISS) in New York City, a component of the Goddard Space Flight Center.

-As of 2014, Hansen directs the Program on Climate Science, Awareness and Solutions at Columbia University's Earth Institute.
-The program is working to continue to "connect the dots" from advancing basic climate science to promoting public awareness to advocating policy actions.
+As of 2014, Hansen directed the Program on Climate Science, Awareness and Solutions at Columbia University's Earth Institute.
+The program seeks to connect advances in climate science with public awareness and policy advocacy through a combination of research, communication, and outreach activities.

-Hansen represented his granddaughter as well as "future generations" as plaintiffs in the failed Juliana v.
-United States lawsuit against the United States government and some of its executive branch's positions for not protecting a stable climate system.
+Hansen served as guardian for future generations in the climate lawsuit Juliana v.
+United States, in which his granddaughter Sophie Kivlehan was one of the youth plaintiffs challenging the U.S. government's climate and energy policies.